PrefectHQ/prefect/docs/index.md

 ### No DAGs required

-You don’t need to rewrite your entire workflow as a directed acyclic graph (DAG) to take advantage of Prefect Orion.
+You don’t need to rewrite your entire workflow as a directed acyclic graph (DAG) to take advantage of Prefect 2.0.
 DAGs represent a rigid, constrained, outdated framework for creating modern, dynamic data and computation workflows.

 With Prefect Orion, you're not limited by the rigid requirements of DAGs.